The Swedish parliament building in Stockholm.

 #3: High voter turnout

-In the parliamentary elections of 2014, the voter turnout in Sweden was 86 per cent of eligible voters.
-This is a record figure for the last decades, but in fact the turnout has not been below 80 per cent since the 1950s.
+In the parliamentary elections of 2018, the preliminary voter turnout in Sweden was 87.1 per cent of eligible voters.
+The turnout has not been below 80 per cent since the 1950s.

 Many factors influence the high turnout: trust in democratic institutions, respect for the electoral system, and the fact that parliamentary elections are combined with elections to local and regional governments.
 The authorities of a municipality or region are chosen by local voters, and not appointed from the capital of Stockholm.